— a calm, independent game studio —

 — studio mark, mmxxvi —

 Manu Games LLC is a single-member LLC, run by one person from a small office in Waynesville, North Carolina, the western mountains of North Carolina.
 Pure SwiftUI.
 CloudKit sync only.
-No analytics.
-No advertising.
-No third-party SDKs of any kind.
+No ad networks.
+No third-party SDKs.
+No cross-site tracking of any kind.

 The studio's posture is patient.
 Games here are built the way books used to be made: a single hand, a long table, and time enough to get the small things right.
 The work is meant to last — to be played slowly, kept on a home screen for years, and trusted with one's quiet hours.